engineerbaz/BAZ-learns/Cloud_Architect/03_Compute_HuaweiCloud.md

 BMS are good for dedicated tasks.

 1. VPC Interface (for connectivity within VPC [logical connection])
-2. High Speed Network (internal network, east wast traffic, layer2 only, Doesnt support EIP, SG, VPNs.
+2. High Speed Network (internal network in same AZ, east wast traffic, layer2 only, Doesnt support EIP, SG, VPNs.
 DNS, Direct Connect)
 3. Enhance High Speed Network (High quality, speed and low latency for internal network for BMS each other communicate each other )
-4. User Defined VLAN ()
+4. User Defined VLAN (Allocate VLAN subnets to isolate traffic, user-defined VLAN NICs are in pairs, can configure NIC Bonds for HA)
 5. InfiiniBrand (For HPC project, low latency and high Bandwidth - Works between servers for duplication, replication)

 ## IMS